 When a baby is born, we assign the newborn’s sex as either male or female based on the baby’s genitals.
 This assigned sex is then the child’s presumed gender.
 For many people, this is rarely an issue.
 But for others, and indeed for an increasing number of parents, assigned gender is problematic.

 We’re bombarded with gender messages from the moment we’re born.
-These messages are sent through clothes, toys or even activities.
+These messages are sent through clothes, toys or even early childhood activities.
 Schools might separate sports activities into boy and girl groups.
 Our families might use language that indicates gender is related to behavior, such as ‘good girl’ and ‘boys will be boys’.

 Raising Children In A Gender Neutral World